Pedro-HenriqueB/BlogProject/README.md

 # Blog Project

-### A simples projeto to practice some of the PHP concepts and best practices
+### A simple project to practice some of the PHP concepts and best practices

 # Topics to be focused on this project